samborkent/plasma-solver/README.md

 * Which data to print in config file
 * Formation energy of cubic spinel Li4Ti5O12 target

+# Differences with Wijnands's model
+* No smoothing between velocity bins each time step.
+* Background gas can have every velocity and can be completely modeled just like plasma species.
+* Using double matrices for all data instead of struct, which improves performance significantly.
+* The code was written to be general purpose, so should eventually work for most materials, instead of specifically for TiO2.
+* Adjusted collision rate calculation, and included a velocity weight term.

 # Change log

+20-04-21:
+* Tried to include O propagation and oxidation.

 15-04-21:
 * It works!